Peer Support Specialist Training Application

 Interested in Applying?

-Complete the following forms and return them to Joann Calabrese*:
+Complete the following forms online and return them to Joann Calabrese at [email protected]

-Applications must be submitted no later than 10 weeks before the start of training.
-Please note, if you choose to download the application as a DOC or PDF, it should be completed on a computer.
+Please note, if you choose to download the application as a DOC, it should be completed on a computer.
 We can no longer accept handwritten applications as they are too difficult to read.